lolosp/laurespake/content/blog/lab1/index.md

 I enjoy integrating computational methods in my work and am always seeking to learn new data science methods.

-I have collected data in Australia, across Europe, the US and in the Gambia.
+I have collected data in Australia, across Europe, the US and in The Gambia.

 ![Checking out the salt flats outside of Keneba, the Gambia](DSC01666.jpg)